FilipStanojcic/Chat-Room/README.md

 # Description
 Client-server communication program using TCP sockets.
+Programs are run and used in command line arguments.
 Socket, threading, json, and datetime libraries are used.

 A maximum of three clients can connect at the same time, and a lock is implemented to ensure thread safety.